 At one corner, she turns abruptly and says, "What is your name, Soldier?"

 "Gale Hawthorne, and I'm not a soldier," I say quickly.

 "Everyone fourteen and older is a soldier in District Thirteen.
 You and the other refugees are now part of District Thirteen, or at least taking part in it at the moment.
 Therefore, your name is Soldier Hawthorne, Soldier Hawthorne," she says, and she turns and says in a sharper voice, "keep up!"

 We go through a door into a clear section, with glass covering the ceiling and the windows.
-There's a man at a seat, and he's surrounded by buttons and switches and he has his hands on a wheel, taking nonsense into something on his ear.
+There's a man at a seat surrounded by buttons and switches; he has his hands on a wheel, taking nonsense into something on his ear.